Mixing times for the open ASEP at the triple point: Moderate deviations for the current of the open ASEP

 \subsection{Moderate deviations for second class particles}

-In this section, we establish moderate deviation results for second class particles in the ASEP on the integers.
-Recall the multi-species $(\zeta_t)_{t \geq 0}$ defined in Section \ref{sec:ASEPs}.
+In this section, we establish moderate deviation results for second class particles in the ASEP on $\Z$.
+Recall the multi-species ASEP $(\zeta_t)_{t \geq 0}$ defined in Section \ref{sec:ASEPs}.
 We will restrict ourselves to three particle types, $1,2$ and $\infty$, to which we refer as first class particles, second class particles, and empty sites, respectively.
-Consider the $(\zeta_t)_{t \geq 0}$ with initial configuration $\zeta$ such that $\zeta$ contains a single second class particle at the origin and is chosen according to a Bernoulli-$\rho$-product measure for some $\rho \in (0,1)$ on all other sites.
+We start by considering $(\zeta_t)_{t \geq 0}$ with initial configuration $\zeta$ such that $\zeta$ contains a single second class particle at the origin and is chosen according to a Bernoulli-$\rho$-product measure for some $\rho \in (0,1)$ on all other sites.
 We denote by $(Z_t)_{t \geq 0}$ the location of the unique second class particle in $(\zeta_t)_{t \geq 0}$.
-We set in the following where $(1-q)(1-2\rho)$ is the stationary speed of a second class particle, i.e.,
+We define the following interval of size $2y$ around the expected position of a second class particle at time $t$ starting from $z$, namely